OnDataEngineering/OnDataEngineeringContent/_tech-categories/graph-databases.md

 ---
 ## Further Information

+The Morning Paper review of the "Do we need specialized graph databases?
+Benchmarking real-time social networking applications" paper from the University of Waterloo, Ontario from May 2017 is worth a read before you go any further - this covers a number of use cases where relational databases perform better than dedicated graph databases, and also looks at the performance impact of using TinkerPop over a native API - <https://blog.acolyer.org/2017/07/07/do-we-need-specialized-graph-databases-benchmarking-real-time-social-networking-applications/>

 DB Engines has a list of graph databases at <https://db-engines.com/en/ranking/graph+dbms>

 The Forrester Graph Databases Market Overview (<https://www.forrester.com/report/Market+Overview+Graph+Databases/-/E-RES121473>) covers a number of graph databases, including DataStax Enterprise, FlockDB, Neo4j and OrientDB, and has a good introduction to RDF and Graph databases.